Tipping Taken Off The Menu At Canary By Gorji

 Read more information about Gorji’s no-tipping policy here.

-Gorji has been chef-owner of Canary By Gorji, an intimate 8-table restaurant in Dallas, TX for 14 years.
+Gorji has been chef-owner of Canary By Gorji, an intimate 8-table restaurant in Dallas, TX for 15 years.
 He is back-to-back champion of the famed Texas Steak Cookoff in Hico, TX 2004/2005 and has published a debut cookbook, Zing!
-By Gorji featuring his signature “New Mediterranean” cuisine.
+By Gorji featuring his signature “New Mediterranean” cuisine that has won 5 awards.
 Gorji Gourmet Foods®, his product line for home cooks, includes Pomegranate Vinaigrette, Dipping Oil/ Marinade and three award-winning pasta sauces: Arrabiata Diavolo, Puttanesca and Pomodoro.
-The pasta sauces have won numerous gold, silver and bronze at ZestFest and Scovie Awards, 2015, 2016, 2017.
+They have won a total of 21 awards.
 They can be purchased at DFW area Whole Foods, Amazon.com, Gorji Gourmet.com and at Canary By Gorji.

 Contact: [email protected]